 Both Hangouts and Skype offer the basic features expected from a messaging app.
 They allow you to send messages to your contacts as well as make video and audio calls.
 You can share files like videos, images, and documents, among others.
 Both services also support group chatting, though each has its own series of limitations in place that we’ll touch on later.

-Hangouts and Skype can be used on desktop and mobile devices and support a number of different platforms (Windows, Android, iOS).
+Hangouts and Skype can be used on desktop and mobile devices and support several different platforms (Windows, Android, iOS).
 Messages automatically sync between devices, so you can pick up where you left off if you decide to switch from a PC to your phone in the middle of a chat.

 Skype and Hangouts are both free.